luxe/luxe.github.com/releases/deskstock/docs/deskstock.md

 sudo apt install deskstock

 ```
+The debian file can also be installed/uninstalled directly.
 To uninstall you can use:
 ```
 sudo apt remove deskstock
 ```